 On January 17, 2007, arguments were presented to the Court on the parties' cross motions for summary judgment and the Court ruled in Innerlight's favor, finding that no contract existed between the parties and that Innerlight was entitled to return over \$150,000 in product to Matrix for reimbursement.
+Innerlight shipped the product to Matrix, but Matrix refused to accept it.
+The Court ruled that Innerlight met its requirement to return the product.

-The wording of the final Order granting Innerlight's motion and rejecting Matrix's were entered by the Court on April 10, 2007.
-Matrix has the right to appeal.
-Matrix has expressed its intent to appeal the Court's summary judgment ruling and related rulings, and has filed a motion to stay enforcement of the Court's order pending appeal, and for an order excusing Matrix's motion and any appeal vigorously.
+Matrix has appealed the Court's summary judgment ruling and related rulings.
+Judgment was entered for Innerlight, and against Matrix, on June 25, 2007, in the amount of \$203,292.72 with interest.
+Matrix filed a motion to stay enforcement of the Court's order pending appeal, and for an order excusing Matrix from the requirement of filing a bond.
+Innerlight opposed Matrix's motion.
+The Court denied Matrix's motion and set bond requirements and deadlines.